Billy Austin (footballer): Manchester City

-End of Manchester City Career

 Back in the First Division, Austin missed only four matches during Manchester City’s 1928–29 campaign as they secured an eighth-place finish.
-However, unfortunately, Austin lost his regular place and did not feature at all in the 1929-1930 season, making just four further appearances in the late autumn of the 1930-1931 season.
-He was then placed on the transfer list in January 1931 and departed to join Worcester City, to play in non-league football.
-Altogether Austin played 172 matches for City, scoring 47 goals.
+However, Austin lost his regular place and did not feature at all in the 1929–30 season, making just four further appearances in the late autumn of the 1930–31 season.
+He was then placed on the transfer list in January 1931 and departed to join Worcester City, to play in non-League football.
+In total, Austin played 172 matches for Manchester City, scoring 47 goals.
 Three of those appearances were as an emergency goalkeeper.

-Non-League Football with Worcester City FC
+Non-League football

 Austin was snapped up by Worcester City manager Joe Smith without a transfer fee as he was not moving to another Football League club.
-He was an immediate success, scoring in a record 11 consecutive Birmingham League matches, and by the end of the season had 19 goals, including 5 away at Hereford (still a Worcester City record for an away game).
+He was an immediate success, scoring in a record 11 consecutive Birmingham League matches, and by the end of the season had 19 goals, including 5 away at Hereford.

-Return to the Football League with Chesterfield and continuing to play with Worcester City
+Chesterfield and return to Worcester City

-In the 1931-1932 season, Sam tried to re-establish himself in the Football League with Chesterfield in Division Two but in November 1931, he was allowed to return to return to Worcester on a match-by-match basis.
+In the 1931–32 season, Austin tried to re-establish himself in the Football League with Chesterfield in the Second Division but in November 1931 he was allowed to return to return to Worcester on a match-by-match basis.
 The impact was again instant.
-In his first match back, on 21 November 1931, Sam scored 6 times as City beat Bilston 18-1 (an individual record which he shares with three other players, Alex Hair, Billy Boswell and John Inglis).
+In his first match back on 21 November 1931, Sam scored 6 times as City beat Bilston 18–1 (an individual record which he shares with three other players, Alex Hair, Billy Boswell and John Inglis).
 It was his only Worcester City game before Christmas, but in the second half of the campaign he appeared more often and finished up playing 17 times (12 goals).
 Austin finished with 31 goals in 28 games for Worcester City.
 He finished with 51 appearances (7 goals) for Chesterfield.

-Signing for Kidderminster Harriers
+Kidderminster Harriers

-Released by Chesterfield in May 1933, Sam was signed for Kidderminster Harriers.
-Sam enjoyed three excellent years at Aggborough, playing regularly and winning the Birmingham Senior Cup in the 1933/34 season, playing in the final against Burton.
-He also was part of the team that then retained the same cup, the following season, against Nuneaton Town.
-Austin also won the Worcester Senior Cup against Aston Villa and was part of the 1935/36 FA Cup run to the Second Round proper (they eventually lost 1-4 at Workington).
+Released by Chesterfield in May 1933, he was signed by Kidderminster Harriers.
+He enjoyed three excellent years at Aggborough, playing regularly and winning the Birmingham Senior Cup in the 1933–34 season, playing in the final against Burton.
+He also was part of the team that then retained the same cup, during the 1934–35 season, beating Nuneaton Town in the final.
+In the 1934–35 season, Austin also won the Worcester Senior Cup by beating Aston Villa in the final.
+The following season, he was part of the Harriers' 1935–36 FA Cup run to the second round proper (they eventually lost 4–1 at Workington).

-Moving to Racing Club de Roubaix
+Racing Club de Roubaix

 In 1936, he moved to France, joining Racing Club de Roubaix during a period when many English professionals were transferring to the French League.
 It is reported that he did not play any official matches for the club.

-Amateur Football
+Amateur football

 Remarkably, in November 1947, the Norwich Press reported that Austin, then aged 47, had been reinstated as an amateur and was still playing football for Brinton FC in the Kidderminster League.